nocentino/sql-s3-object-integration/README.md

 ## What's New

 - **Updated for SQL Server 2025 RC1 and Ubuntu 24.04**: The data virtualization environment now uses the latest SQL Server container image, upgraded from the previous example using SQL Server 2022.
+- **No PolyBase Installation Required for Parquet/S3**: New to SQL Server 2025, you no longer need to install the PolyBase service to interact with Parquet files in S3.
+Previously, with SQL Server 2022, you had to build a custom container or manually install the PolyBase service to enable this functionality.
 - **Improved Certificate Handling**: The `config` service now generates SSL certificates before other services start, ensuring proper sequencing and avoiding mount errors.
 - **PolyBase Configuration**: The demo SQL script now enables PolyBase and advanced options at the start, following best practices.
 - **Consistent Naming**: Service and file names have been updated for clarity and consistency.